Art Project for Kids: Beautiful Styrofoam Mosaics

 Once your Styrofoam trays are completely dry, have your child cut them up into irregular sizes and shapes.

 This process is a lot of fun, and it's a great opportunity for your little one to strengthen his or her fine motor control and to practice scissor skills.

 I just love how vibrant the pieces are, and how much they look like real mosaic tiles.

 Now it's time to create your work of art!

-Encourage your child to completely fill his piece of paper, filling in any gaps with smaller bits of tile.
+Encourage your child to completely fill their piece of paper, filling in any gaps with smaller bits of tile.
 Have a pair of scissors handy so your child can cut larger pieces down to size to fit into the gaps.

 Add New Comment

 How To Talk To Kids About The National Day For Truth And Reconciliation

 What I Wish My Parents Had Said When I Came Out As Gay

 I’d Rather Honestly Answer My Kid’s Questions About Sex While He’s Still Listening